zama-ai/concrete-ml/docs/guides/prediction_with_fhe.md

 ## Custom models

-For custom models, the API to execute inference in FHE or simulation is illustrated as:
+For custom models, the API to execute inference in FHE or simulation is as follows:

 <!--pytest-codeblocks:cont-->